sericaia/react-msf-presentation/slides/architecture-jsx.md

 #### Component Class
 * Base class to create a react component using ES6
 * Implements a render() function

+Note: - Create a instance of a react component with the rendering

 ## JSX with arguments